-- 1. How do plants grow from a seed? - 2.
+- 1. What prevents seeds from germinating immediately? - 2.
 Describe the environment required for a seed to grow. - 3.
 At what stage of growth does a plant contain the most nutrients? - 4.
-What is required for a healthy diet? - 5. helps our gut function properly. - 6.
-What is a food desert? - 7.
-How can we improve the problem of food scarcity? - 8.
-Why is it important to purchase organic produce when possible?
+What are the macronutrients and building blocks required for a healthy diet? - 5.
+What is a food desert? - 6.
+Why is it important to purchase organic produce when possible? - 7.
+Do you know of any health benefits from broccoli sprouts?
+If so, what are they?